2012 Baseball

 Owen has completed his Bachelor's degree in advertising with an athletics coaching minor at Murray State in December of 2009.

-In addition to his duties with the Cougars, Owen is also an instructor at Shawn Yarbrough's Diamond Academy - a position he has held for four years.
+In addition to his duties with the Cougars, Owen is also a co-owner and instructor at River City Baseball and Softball Academy in Paducah, Kentucky.
 Owen also served as an assistant coach for the Fulton Railroaders in the Kentucky-Illinois-Tennessee (now the Ohio Valley League) collegiate summer wood bat league in 2010.

 Mark Edwards

-Mark Edwards begins his first season on the Cougars' coaching staff.
+Mark Edwards begins his second season on the Cougars' coaching staff.

 Edwards brings a veteran presence to his role as the team's bench coach.
 His coaching experience is varied and stretches across parts of 29 years.
 He has coached 12 seasons of youth travel baseball, which includes a season with the junior team from Paducah's American Legion Post 31.
 He also coached Lone Oak High School's summer baseball teams for two seasons, and spent 13 years at the reigns of the Lone Oak Middle School football program.

-Edwards and his wife Nancy live in Lone Oak with their children Michael (19), Sam (16) and Kurtis (11).
-His sons Michael and Daniel (23) are both current members of the Mid-Continent baseball team, and his son Justin (25) - a graduate of Mid-Continent - is an assistant baseball coach at Lone Oak High School and currently works at St. Mary's elementary school.
+Edwards and his wife Nancy live in Lone Oak with their children Michael (20), Sam (17) and Kurtis (12).
+His son Michael is a current member of the Mid-Continent baseball team, with his son Daniel (24) having just graduated from MCU in 2012.
+His son Justin (26) - a graduate of Mid-Continent - is an assistant baseball coach at Lone Oak High School and currently works at St. Mary's elementary school.